 City of Carson Leads the Charge Among L.A.
 County Cities at Being Clean and Green

-The City of Carlson, California's press release reports on our staging of the Carson Community Microgrid.
+The City of Carson, California reports on our staging of the Carson Community Microgrid.

 Energy resilience is a pressing need for our communities.